<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Jennifer A. Bruner Soltani | OKC Business Lawyer | Are Non-Compete Agreements Enforceable in Oklahoma?</title>
+<title>Jennifer A. Bruner Soltani | OKC Business Lawyer | Do I Need to Register My Business Name in Oklahoma?</title>

 <atom:link href="https://brunerlawfirm.net/feed/" rel="self" type="application/rss+xml" />